Constitution of BEESTON ATHLETIC CLUB

 (f) All members have the right to vote at the AGM.

-(g) The quorum for AGMs will be 25% of the membership as declared by the Treasurer on the night.
+(g) The quorum for AGMs and EGMs will be 20 First Claim members as verified by the Treasurer on the night.

 (h) The Chair of the club shall hold a deliberative as well as a casting vote at general and committee meetings.